Health Library

 Other causes of secondary parkinsonism include:

-- Brain damage caused by anesthesia drugs (such as during surgery)
+- Brain damage caused by anesthesia medicines (such as during surgery)

 - Carbon monoxide poisoning

-- Certain medicines used to treat mental disorders or nausea (metoclopramide and prochlorperazine)
+- Certain medicines used to treat mental disorders or nausea (for example, metoclopramide and prochlorperazine)

 - Mercury poisoning and other chemical poisonings